npm/copy-concurrently/README.md

 ### copy.file(from, to, options) → Promise

-Copies a ordinary file `from` to destination `to`.
-Uses `fs-write-stream-atomic` to ensure that the file is entirely copied or not at all.
+Copies an ordinary file `from` to destination `to`.
+Uses `fs-write-stream-atomic` to ensure that the file is either entirely copied or not at all.

 Options are: